 POEM SYNOPSIS: Marked by a senseless tragedy, a couple tries to navigate the storm of grief that follows in the wake of their child’s death.
 Through a series of support group meetings for grieving parents, they struggle to comprehend and remember in an attempt to reconcile what they’ve lost.
 But as they confront their harsh new reality, they find it difficult to connect with each other in this new discordant world.
 A powerful and poetic exploration of what it means to live through unimaginable loss.

 This past winter, I had the pleasure to direct one of the toughest plays I’ve ever worked on, George Bernard Shaw’s Man & Superman, for one of my favorite theatre companies in Nashville, Blackbird Theatre Company.
 We had a brilliant run, great reviews, and a heck of a challenge tackling a play that literally takes the characters to hell and back again.
-Here are some production photos.
-Be sure to check out the reviews under the ‘Reviews’ tab.
 Photo credit John Gentry.